Sarkaru Vaari Paata: Music

 The film score is composed by Thaman S, collaborating with Mahesh Babu for the fourth time after Dookudu, Businessman and Aagadu, with Parasuram for the third time after Anjaneyulu and Srirastu Subhamastu.
 The audio rights were acquired by Saregama.
 Music production of the film's soundtrack and score began on 20 September 2021.
-The first single titled "Kalaavathi" was sung by Sid Sriram and it was scheduled to be released on 14 February 2022 coinciding with Valentine's Day but it was later preponed and released on 13 February 2022 due to the song being leaked the day before.
-The second single titled "Penny" was sung by Nakash Aziz and it was released on 20 March 2022.
+The first single titled "Kalaavathi" sung by Sid Sriram was scheduled to be released on 14 February 2022 coinciding with Valentine's Day but it was later preponed and released on 13 February 2022 due to the song being leaked online the day before.
+The second single titled "Penny" sung by Nakash Aziz was released on 20 March 2022.

 Release

 Theatrical

 Sarkaru Vaari Paata was released on 12 May 2022.
 Earlier in January 2021, the film was announced to be released in January 2022 coinciding with the Sankranti festival.
 Later in July 2021, the release date was announced as 13 January 2022.
-However in November 2021, the film was postponed to 1 April 2022 coinciding with the Ugadi festival.
+However, in November 2021, the film was postponed to 1 April 2022 coinciding with the Ugadi festival.
 In January 2022, the release date was pushed back to 12 May 2022 due to production delays.
 On 31 May 2022, an additional song titled "Murari Vaa" was attached to the film in theaters.